U.S. National Archives and Records Administration

 HTML and Images

-Generally, we use Hypertext Markup Language (HTML).
-In creating HTML documents, we follow Section 508 standards; for example, we include alternate text to describe graphics.
+In general, we use Hypertext Markup Language (HTML).
+When creating HTML documents, we adhere to Section 508 standards; for example, we include alternate text to describe graphics.

 Adobe Acrobat Reader and PDF Files

-Our website also contains documents in Adobe Portable Document Format ® (PDF).
-Most PDF files will be accessible to those who use assistive technology such as screen readers.
-Some legacy or software-created PDF files may not be accessible.
-If you are experiencing difficulty reading any PDF file, please contact us, and we will send you an alternate version.
+Our website also features documents in Adobe Portable Document Format ® (PDF).
+Most PDF files are accessible to those who use assistive technology such as screen readers.
+Some PDF files created by legacy systems or software may not be accessible.
+If you are having trouble reading any PDF file, please reach out to us for assistance, and we will send you an alternate version.

 For detailed, up-to-date information about Acrobat Reader or the PDF format, visit Adobe Systems Inc.